usdot-jpo-ode/wzdx/README.md

 5. Test your feed with validation tools.
 6. Publish your feed.

+This project will be updated with resources to help with implementation; in the meantime, please make a GitHub issue if you need help implementing the specification.

 ## Purpose and Scope

-This document was developed through collaboration with the WZDx Working Group to describe a set of “common core” data concepts, their meaning, and their enumeration (as applicable) in order to standardize a data feed specification to be used to publish work zone information.
+This specification was developed through collaboration with the WZDx Working Group to describe a set of “common core” data concepts, their meaning, and their enumeration (as applicable) in order to standardize a data feed specification to be used to publish work zone information.

 For purposes of this effort, “common core” is defined as data elements needed for most (if not all) work zone data use cases that could possibly be defined.
 The data specification includes data elements that data producers (i.e., State transportation agencies and other IOOs) are already producing (“required”) as well as those that may not currently be produced (“optional”).
 This common core is also considered extensible, meaning both required and optional data elements can be added to support specific use cases now and in the future.